- MAT is a rare condition usually seen in people over the age of 50 or with severe cardiopulmonary illness.

-According to The Journal of Emergency Medicine, multifocal atrial tachycardia (MAT) is not common and is most frequently seen in people with severe cardiopulmonary (heart-lung) illness.
+According to a study in The Journal of Emergency Medicine, MAT isn’t common.
+It’s most frequently seen in people with severe cardiopulmonary (heart-lung) illness.

-- COPD—caused by exposure to lung irritants
+- COPD: caused by exposure to lung irritants

-- bacterial pneumonia—a respiratory disorder in which the lungs are infected
+- bacterial pneumonia: a respiratory disorder in which the lungs are infected

-- congestive heart failure—a condition that makes the heart unable to pump enough blood
+- congestive heart failure: a condition that makes the heart unable to pump enough blood

-- pulmonary embolism—a blockage in the main artery of the lung
+- pulmonary embolism: a blockage in the main artery of the lung

 - lung cancer